 The highly publicized trial of George Zimmerman captured the attention of people everywhere.
 The jury’s decision to acquit sparked outrage among those who believe that the death of Trayvon Martin was a direct result of racial bias.
 When asked to comment on the case, New York attorney Joseph Tacopina said, “Based on the evidence at trial and the jury’s verdict, it appears former Sanford, Fla., police chief Bill Lee had been right: Zimmerman should not have been charged.”

-- The trial is a prime example of due process at work.
+The trial is a prime example of due process at work.
 In a criminal trial, prosecutors have the burden of proving beyond a reasonable doubt that a criminal defendant is guilty of the crime as charged.
 “The system would break if defense attorneys made the decision of the judge and the jury.
-Everyone is entitled to representation,” says Tacopina.
+Everyone is entitled to representation,” says Joseph Tacopina.
 “No matter whether the client is innocent or guilty, the bottom line is the state has to prove their case.”
-Clearly, in this case, prosecutors failed to meet their burden: Jurors heard the facts of this a case but remained unconvinced that George Zimmerman acted in a way that violated Florida’s Stand Your Ground law.
+Clearly, in this case, prosecutors failed to meet their burden: Jurors heard the facts of this case but remained unconvinced that George Zimmerman acted in a way that violated Florida’s Stand Your Ground law.

 This is a simple example of due process at work.